Elizabeth Mayer-Davis

 Ally training: Safe Zone

-Kyle Miller is a part of the Finance and Operations team in The Graduate School.
+Kyle Miller is a part of the finance and operations team in The Graduate School.
 He is responsible for account reconciliation, transaction review and approval, and assisting with the establishment of budgets.
 Additionally, he provides monthly, annual, and ad hoc reporting for various departments within the school.

 Abby Mitcham